Blocking Ads with Pi-hole in Kubernetes

 Hub so the deployment manifest is simple,

-requiring two areas of persistent storage for configuration data and the admin password to be configured in the environment variable WEBPASSWORD
+requiring two areas of persistent storage for configuration data and the admin password to be configured in the environment variable WEBPASSWORD.

 apiVersion: v1